- Doctors & Departments

-The Child Life Program at Children's Hospital Colorado is staffed by more than 40 specialists who help patients and families adjust and cope with the hospital or clinic setting, illness or injury and the treatments involved.
-Specialists have training in ways to use play, recreation and educational techniques to assist children and families.
-Child Life services are available to patients at Children's Hospital Colorado at no extra charge.
+The Child Life Program at Children's Hospital Colorado is staffed by more than 40 child life specialists.
+They help patients and families adjust and cope with the hospital or clinic setting, illness or injury and the treatments involved.
+Child life specialists are trained in how to use play, recreation and educational techniques to assist children and families.
+Child life services are available to patients at Children's Colorado at no extra charge.

-As trained professionals, each specialist has a bachelor’s or master’s degree in the areas of child life, human development & family studies, child and adolescent development or special education.
+As trained professionals, each specialist has a bachelor’s or master’s degree in the areas of child life, human development and family studies, child and adolescent development, counseling, special education or similar fields.
 Specialists are required to maintain professional certification by the Child Life Council.

-When a child or adolescent is scheduled for a medical test/procedure or for surgery, a specialist can help teach and prepare them.
-By giving just the right amount of information, based on the child’s age and situation, a child’s fears of their upcoming experience can be lessened.
+When a child or adolescent is scheduled for a medical test, procedure or surgery, a child life specialist can help teach and prepare them.
+By giving just the right amount of information that’s based on the child’s developmental level and situation, a child’s fears of their upcoming experience can be decreased.
 These services can also help parents become more familiar with hospital procedures and information.

-Specialists are able to provide therapeutic play activities to help decrease pain, meet treatment goals, learn new skills and shorten recovery time.
-Therapeutic play activities can occur while at your child’s bedside or in an activity room.
+Specialists provide therapeutic play activities to help decrease pain, meet treatment goals, learn new skills and shorten recovery time.
+Therapeutic play activities can occur at your child’s bedside or in an activity room.

-Brothers and sisters are affected by illness and injury too.
+We understand that brothers and sisters are affected by illness and injury, too.
 They may need help understanding what is happening and how to work through their feelings and concerns about their sibling.
 Specialists are available to help brothers and sisters by giving support and answering their questions.

-Specialists are available to give emotional support and information to parents as it relates to helping their child or adolescent cope with what is going on.
-Understanding how children at different developmental levels may see their experiences can be helpful for choosing how a parent can best support their child.
+Specialists give emotional support and information to parents to help their child or adolescent cope with what is going on.
+Understanding how children at different developmental levels may see their experiences can help parents choose how to best support their child.